Varinder75/Classification-Model-NPRI-dataset/README.md

 ## Features:
 Key features include geographic location, industry classification, reported amounts of emissions, and year of data reporting, among other environmental and industry-specific factors.
+-> We chose the most relevant columns for this project, as emissions data and industry characteristics are the primary factors influencing pollutant release.
+Including too many columns could introduce noise and complexity.

 ## Project Structure
 ### Data Preprocessing: